iamkarthik2004/AdvancedCalcu/README.md

 # Screenshots (Add at least 3)
 This screenshot shows the homepage with our welcoming message and navigation bar.

-This screenshot displays the services offered by FitWell Connect.
+This screenshot displays the services offered by Advanced Calculator.

 Here, users can find information about our mission and values.

 # Diagrams
-This diagram outlines the user flow through the FitWell Connect website.
+This diagram outlines the user flow through the Advanced Calculator Website.

 For Hardware: